-- Opioid (Narcotic) Narcotic Treatment Program (ASAM OTP Level 1) services shall be provided in Narcotic Treatment Provider licensed facilities.
-Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician or licensed prescriber and approved and authorized according to the State of California requirements. - 2.
-The components of OTPs include intake, individual and group counseling, patient education, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services. - 3.
-A beneficiary shall receive at minimum 50 minutes of counseling sessions with a therapist or counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - 4.
-Case management shall be provided to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
-Beneficiaries may be simultaneously participating in OTP services and other ASAM Levels of Care.
+- The Contractor shall provide Opioid (Narcotic) Treatment Program (ASAM OTP Level 1) services in Narcotic Treatment Provider licensed facilities.
+Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician, approved, and authorized according to the State of California requirements. - 2.
+The components of OTPs shall include intake, individual and group counseling, patient education, transportation services, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services. - 3.
+The Contractor shall provide the beneficiary, at minimum 50 minutes of counseling sessions with a therapist or counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - 4.
+The Contractor shall schedule beneficiaries for their first face-toface service and intake assessment on the same day they are admitted. - 5.
+The Contractor shall provide case management services to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
+Beneficiaries may be simultaneously participating in OTP services and other ASAM LOCs.

-Q. Additional Medication Assisted Treatment (MAT)
+O. Additional Medication Assisted Treatment (MAT)

-As stated in Article V.A of Exhibit A, Attachment I, the Contractor has elected to provide Medication Assisted Treatment (MAT) services as a Contractor specific service.
+As stated in Article V.A of Exhibit A, Attachment I, the Contractor has elected to provide MAT services as a Contractor specific service.
 Therefore, the Contractor shall comply with the following Contractor specific MAT requirements:

-- Additional MAT (ASAM OTP Level 1) shall include the ordering, prescribing, administering, and monitoring of all medications for SUDs.
-Medically necessary services are provided in accordance with an individualized treatment plan determined by a licensed physician or licensed prescriber working within their scope of practice. - 2.
-Contractor shall initially provide administration and dispending of at a minimum, buprenorphine and naloxone. - 3.
-Additional MAT services shall be provided by the end of Implementation Year two.

-4. Case management shall be provided to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
-Beneficiaries may be simultaneously participating in MAT services and other ASAM Levels of Care.
+- Additional MAT shall include the assessment, treatment planning, ordering, prescribing, administering, and monitoring of all medications for SUDs.
+Medically necessary services are provided in accordance with an individualized treatment plan determined by a licensed physician or LPHA working within their scope of practice. - 2.
+The Contractor shall provide administration of buprenorphine, naltrexone (injectable), disulfiram, and naloxone.
+Other approved medications in the treatment of SUDs may also be prescribed and administered, as medically necessary. - 3.
+The Contractor shall provide case management to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
+Beneficiaries may simultaneously participate in MAT services and other ASAM LOCs.

-R. Recovery Residences
+P. Recovery Residences

 As stated in Article V.A of Exhibit A, Attachment I, the Contractor has elected to provide Recovery Residence services as a Contractor specific service.
-Therefore, the Contractor shall comply with the following Contractor specific recovery residence requirements:
+Therefore, the Contractor shall comply with the following Contractor specific Recovery Residence requirements: